Modelling suggests a peak of 80,000 daily infections

 IHMEs modelling with the "most likely" scenarios are based on vaccinations carrying on at the expected pace, mask use staying about the same, and 80 per cent of those already vaccinated getting a booster within six months - the numbers do drop if 100 per cent get their booster and then again with 80 per cent of people using masks whenever they're out in public.

-Under the "most likely" scenario, daily infections start to rapidly take off almost immediately: by February 1vat just over 13,000, by February 9 hitting about 62,000, and peaking in mid February at over 81,000.
+Under the "most likely" scenario, daily infections start to rapidly take off almost immediately: by February just over 13,000, by February 9 hitting about 62,000, and peaking in mid-February at over 81,000.

 The numbers drop slightly if everyone gets their booster shot, but there's a significant difference when 80 per cent of people are wearing masks.